zrythm/zrythm/doc/user/invoking-from-command-line/intro.rst

   Override the MIDI backend to use.

-  BACKEND is one of: dummy, rtmidi, windows_mme
+  BACKEND is one of: dummy, jack, rtmidi, windows_mme

 .. cmdoption:: -v, --version